lonniemoss/Jubal_alpha/README.md

 #SIDE NOTE

 Jubal is currently having multiple update, open repo!
+Using C++ and Juce Framework

 #First look (Currently looking like)